Becoming a Reiki Practitioner

 Many licensed massage therapists incorporate Reiki into their healing, and their salaries can range anywhere from $10,000 to $60,000, depending on whether they work full- or part-time, and where their practice is located.
-Traditionally, many practitioners charge anywhere from $25 to $60 an hour, and hourly rates depend upon the experience and location of the practitioner.
-Reiki Master’s have more potential for income through teaching and lecturing.
+Traditionally, many Reiki practitioners charge anywhere from $25 to $60 an hour, and hourly rates depend upon the experience and location of the practitioner.
+Reiki Masters have more income potential through teaching and lecturing.

 Reiki Practitioner Job Outlook

 With the emerging field of energy medicine, Reiki is enjoying increasing popularity as a form of treatment, as well as a field of practice for practitioners and Masters.
 The field is expanding constantly and so are the opportunities.
 Many practitioners start their Reiki career with their own private practice, while others add it to their existing massage, nursing, chiropractic or acupuncture practice.
 Some hospitals, such as the New England Rehabilitation Hospital, have hired Reiki practitioners on their staff.

 As the health industry grows and there is more demand for natural healing and practices that promote well being and stress relief, Reiki will continue to be a popular healing art, and a respected certification will add to your natural health qualifications.